ice-blog-header-image-Oct-2021

 Merchandise Processing Fee (MPF)

 how-much-does-customs-clearance-cost-405534989U.S.
 Customs import fees include this levy on most shipments that enter the country.
-This customs fee is calculated at 0.3464% of the entered value (the cost of the merchandise, as entered on the commercial invoice you provide to your customs broker), with a minimum of $31.67 and a maximum of $614.35 (as of this writing).
+This customs fee is calculated at 0.3464% of the entered value (the cost of the merchandise, as entered on the commercial invoice you provide to your customs broker).
+The minimum fee is $33.68 and the maximum is $651.50, both increased slightly in 2026.
 For example, if the entered value of the shipment is $100,000, the MPF is $346.40.
+The MPF is assessed for both dutiable and duty-free products.

 There are a couple of ways to consolidate multiple entries and reduce MPF fees.
-If your imports are moving, in bond, to a free trade zone, this FTZ status allows you to file a single entry per week and pay the maximum fee only once, regardless of the number of containers.
-So an importer bringing in high-value goods in 10 containers a week could pay just $614.35 per week, versus $6,143.50 per week for 10 discreet MPF payments.
-Another strategy is to work with a customs broker to group multiple entries as a single entry – as long as each entry is under one importer of record and arrives on a single conveyance.
+If your imports are moving in bond to a free trade zone, this FTZ status allows you to file a single entry per week and pay the maximum fee only once, regardless of the number of containers.
+So an importer bringing in high-value goods in 10 containers a week could pay just $614.35 per week, versus $6,143.50 per week for 10 discrete MPF payments.

 Harbor Maintenance Fee (HMF)